brandad-systems/game_of_life/README.md

 ### next step (1)  according to the rules:
 - At a white square, turn 90° clockwise, flip the color of the square, move forward one unit
-- At a black square, turn 90° counter-clockwise, flip the color of the square, move forward one unit would be:
+- At a black square, turn 90° counter-clockwise, flip the color of the square, move forward one unit
+- **NEW**: when ant is facing to the border of the board, it does NOT move forward, but still does flip the color of the square and roteate according to rule 1 and 2 would be:
 ```
 ......